pythomec/horyzon/README.md

 # Horyzon

-Horyzon is a topographic library which can compute field of view for any place on Earth and make panoramatic plots such as this view on High and Low Tatras in Slovakia:
+Horyzon is a topographic library which can compute field of view for any place on Earth and make panoramatic plots such as this view on Tatra Mountains in Slovakia:

 ![Example output](docs/Slovakia_Low_and_High_Tatras.png)

 Horyzon currently uses Global Multi-Resolution Topographic data (GMRT) from https://www.gmrt.org/ .

+**WARNING:** This is pre-alpha quality code.
+Many features are missing and the rest is not optimized.

 ## Getting Started